shinyay/doc-to-zenn/articles/hello-rust-day018.md

 - [WebAssembly Specification Release 2.0 (Draft 2022-09-01)](https://webassembly.github.io/spec/core/intro/introduction.html)

-> WebAssembly (abbreviated Wasm 1) is a safe, portable, low-level code format designed for efficient execution and compact representation.
+> WebAssembly (abbreviated Wasm) is a safe, portable, low-level code format designed for efficient execution and compact representation.
 Its main goal is to enable high performance applications on the Web, but it does not make any Web-specific assumptions or provide Web-specific features, so it can be employed in other environments as well.

 - [webassembly.org](https://webassembly.org)